kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

 --------------------

 There are four types of permissions: `read`, `write`, `create`, `delete`.
-These permissions are checked when users access the RESTful API.
+These permissions are checked when users access the REST API.
 In particular, when accessing the model collection, the model object, and the related object APIs, the permissions allow for the following HTTP methods: